 What are the four enzyme surgical instrument cleaners necessary to remove surgical instrument bioburden?

 Lipase enzyme cleaners break down fat to cleave fatty acid residue from the glycerol residue in a neutral fat or phospholipid.
 Amylase enzyme cleaners break down starch to catalyze the hydrolysis of starch to sugar to produce carbohydrate derivatives.
 Carbohydrase enzyme cleaners break down starch to a lower level) catalyzes hydrolysis of higher carbohydrates to lower forms.
 Protease enzyme cleaners break down blood including the proteinases and peptidases, to catalyze the hydrolytic breakdown of proteins.

 What is the use of enzyme surgical instrument cleaners?

-AORN Recommended Practices state that: Surgical instruments should be checked for function after cleaning.
+AORN Recommended Practices state that: Surgical instruments should be lubricated and checked for function after cleaning.
 Those with moving parts may require lubrication according to manufacturers' instructions.
 Water soluble lubricants should be applied to those instruments that require lubrication.
 Instruments should be cleaned before the lubricant is applied.
 Lubricants decrease friction between working surfaces.
 Unless otherwise specified, lubricants should be water soluble to allow steam penetration during sterilization; oil-based products cannot be penetrated.